abidibo/GoMonitor/README.md

 Logs are saved in in `config.app.homePath/gomonitor.log`.

 You should make both running at system startup.
-For example you can add a root crontab entry with `@reboot` keyword for the root part, and you can just configure it as a startup application for a normal user.
+For example you can add a root crontab entry with the `@reboot` keyword for the root part, and you can just configure it as a startup application for a normal user.

 The command is the same: